 You will most likely also have the same therapist throughout your recovery journey, which can make things much easier during such a hectic time.

 Recovering in the privacy of rehab in Staffordshire means there will be fewer distractions when compared to home recovery, and you will receive personalised therapy and counselling that will aid in relapse prevention and help you avoid triggers after rehab.

 Further support and treatment is available even after you leave rehabilitation, and referrals to other clinics can be made for you if needed.

 Of course, there is one downfall with choosing private treatment, and it is one that many avoid rehabilitation because of the cost.

-With council-funded treatment, there is generally no expense, which is what draws many people struggling with addictions to this widely available and close-to-home option.
+With NHS funded rehab treatment, there is generally no expense, which is what draws many people struggling with addictions to this widely available and close-to-home option.